itayG98/Zoo-Blog/README.md

 ## Unit Testing
-This web app solution includes one class of testing for the repository layer checking and validating the who ReposiroeyBase class for both sunc and async method .
+This web app solution includes one Xunit project of testing for the repository layer checking and validating the ReposiroeyBase class for both sync and async methods .

   <p align="center" > Test example :</p>
 <p align="center">